LLMs Are In-Context Bandit Reinforcement Learners: In-context Reinforcement Learning

-In common RL terminology, the model $\policy$ is the policy, the input $\example^{(t)}$ is the state, and the prediction $\prediction^{(t)}$ is the action.
+In common RL terminology, the model $\policy$ is the policy, the input $\example^{(t)}$ is the state,\footnote{In the bandit literature, the state is often called \emph{context}, and hence the name contextual bandits.
+We do not use this term to avoid confusion with the LLM context.} and the prediction $\prediction^{(t)}$ is the action.
 Throughout our formulation, the policy is also conditioned on previous episodes in the form of an LLM context, similar to how supervised examples are provided in ICL.
-These past episodes are not part of the state.
+These past episodes are not part of the RL state.
 Instead, the context is used to perform in-context policy improvement, similar to how past episodes are used to perform policy improvement in conventional RL (e.g., via parameter updates).

-We design several methods to elicit in-context reinforcement learning (ICRL) from LLMs.
+We design several methods to elicit ICRL from LLMs.
 The \naiveshort approach is a straightforward implementation of ICRL following the common ICL recipe (\autoref{sec:icrl:naive}).
-The \expshort approach (\autoref{sec:icrl:explorative}) is motivated by the empirical weaknesses we observe in the naive approach (\autoref{sec:results}).
-Finally, the \appshort method comes to reduce some of the computational demands of \explorative.
+The \expshort approach (\autoref{sec:icrl:explorative}) is an alternative to increasing sampling temperature, but with more stability.
+In \aautoref{sec:icrl:approximate}, we propose \approximate, an additional approach that shares similarities with \expshort, while being more efficient in high-memory setups.